πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Type Conversion & Casts

-When you mix different types in an expression, C performs type conversion.
-Some conversions are automatic, others must be made explicit.
+Mix different types in an expression and C performs a type conversion.
+Some conversions happen automatically; others you have to write out explicitly.

 Implicit Conversion (Automatic)

-When you mix int and double, the int is automatically promoted to double.
-This is called implicit conversion.
+When an expression mixes int and double, the int is automatically promoted to double.
+That's implicit conversion.

 int a = 7;